Empowering Individuals,

 Enriching Our Community

-Supporting the Tri-Cities through diverse programs, including employment support,
+Supporting individuals with Disabilities in the Tri-Cities through diverse programs, including employment support, specialized job training, life skills development, and social enrichment.

 Together, we can create a more